 - Cybercriminals are widely known to demand more than five times the extortion demand from law firms than in any other industry.

-- Professional service firms make up only 14% of the businesses in the US but make up over 25% of ransomware attacks.
+- Professional service firms make up only 14% of the businesses in the US but makeup over 25% of ransomware attacks.

 - Due to inadequate security measures, most ransomware attacks are on small and medium-sized firms.